hartvigsen-group/bedtime/README.md

-# BEDTime: Benchmark for Time Series Description
+# BEDTime: A Unified Benchmark for Automatically Describing Time Series

 This repository provides the code for the BEDTime benchmark.Here's a concise overview of how you can use this repository: